 Ranked #1 by US News, Times Higher Education, and the CWUR, the University of Toronto is a world-renowned public research university and home to 97,000 students, including a whopping 75,000 undergrads.

 Students can choose from among more than 700 undergraduate programs as well as more than 200 graduate programs, with academic divisions ranging from engineering and law to information, public health, and arts and science.
 Programs are spread out across U of T's three campuses, all of which are based in the Greater Toronto Area.

-At present, around 13,000 international students from more than 160 countries and regions are studying here.
-U of T even offers special international scholarships for students from India and the US.
+At present, around 20,000 international students from more than 170 countries and regions are studying here.

 #2: McGill University — Montreal, QC

-Ranked #2 by the CWUR and #3 by both US News and Times Higher Education, McGill University is a leading public school with high student satisfaction and an impressive 85% graduation rate.
-At present the institution has 31,000 undergraduates, about one-fourth of whom are international students hailing from more than 150 countries.
+Ranked #3 by US News and #2 by CWUR, McGill University is a leading public school with high student satisfaction and an impressive 85% graduation rate.
+At present the institution has 26,000 undergraduates, about 31.8% of whom are international students hailing from more than 150 countries.

 Although based in Canada's French-speaking province, McGill uses English as its primary language of instruction.
 Around 300 academic programs are available across 10 schools and faculties, with fields of study including biology, architecture, history, dentistry, and English literature.

 McGill is known for being home to the oldest medical school in Canada and has affiliations with several teaching hospitals.